scrollwm/scrollfx/README.md

 you can work normally in full screen mode, even using `jump` to move to different containers quickly.

+*scroll* also supports a *maximize* mode, through the `toggle_size` command.
+This command lets you toggle back and forth any size for the *active* window in the current workspace, or *all* of them.
+See the manual for details.

 ### Touchpad and Mouse Drag Scrolling

 The default for scrolling is swiping with three fingers to scroll left, right,